15 Savings Challenges To Keep You Motivated

 Habit Breaking Challenges

-A great way to quit anything from biting your fingernails to smoking and more while also saving money is to fine yourself every time you slip.
+A great way to quit anything from biting your fingernails to smoking and saving money is to fine yourself every time you slip.
 This creates two positives, motivating you to get rid of a bad habit while also saving money.

-You could get in on this with others as well, such as having a family fine jar that a person must contribute to if they are rude to another family member.
+You could also get in on this with others, such as having a family fine jar that a person must contribute to if they are rude to another family member.

 Budgeting does not need to be tough or boring.
 Turn your efforts to save money into a game.
 Make budgeting fun and challenge yourself.
-The reward is you’ll enjoy the experience more, you will commit to the challenge, and you will save month.
+The reward is you’ll enjoy the experience more, commit to the challenge, and save each month.